waltzaround/CTEC608-Crappy-Forex-Prototype/README.md

 ###THE BEER-WARE LICENSE (Revision 42):

-[Walter Lim](mailto:waltissomewhere@gmail.com)wrote this project.
+[Walter Lim](mailto:waltissomewhere@gmail.com) wrote this project.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.